 Right before I went to London, I started watching the show Mr. Selfridge on Netflix.
-Until then, it was a name I was familiar with, but I didn’t put too much thought into its importance.
-The show, with Jeremy Piven as Harry Selfridge, is a behind-the-scenes look at how the store came about.
-Along with a colourful cast of characters, the storyline follows the trials and tribulations of the opening of Selfridges in 1908.
-It ends in 1928, although the store’s history continues to this day.
+Until then, Selfridges department store was a familiar name, but I didn’t put too much thought into its importance.
+The show, starring Jeremy Piven as Harry Selfridge, is a behind-the-scenes look at how the store came about.
+A story of an underdog in a foreign land, so to speak.

 View this post on Instagram